 - 5.1 The Government has set a National Living Wage, and it is unlawful for employers to pay less than this amount per hour to employees aged 25 and over. - The Living Wage Foundation is an independent collective which, in partnership with the Centre for Research in Social Policy at Loughborough University, calculates what a reasonable Living Wage should be every year, based on the estimated needs of average family 'types' in order to maintain a reasonable standard of living.
-This is normally a higher rate than the Living Wage set by the Government and is a voluntary rate of pay. - Nottingham City Council aspires to be a voluntary Living Wage Foundation employer and to pay the rates suggested by the Living Wage Foundation.
-As at 1st April 2017, the Council has introduced a supplement to the NJC payscales to pay the Living Wage rate as at 31 October 2016, and ensures that grades A to C have a proportional difference between each grade and each corresponding level. - The Council will regularly review the minimum rate paid to its employees and the knock on effect to the levels of pay above, but this will have to be balanced against the Council's financial situation.
+This is normally a higher rate than the Living Wage set by the Government and is a voluntary rate of pay. - 5.3 Nottingham City Council aspires to be a voluntary Living Wage Foundation employer and to pay the rates suggested by the Living Wage Foundation. - The Council will regularly review the minimum rate paid to its employees and the knock on effect to the levels of pay above, but this will have to be balanced against the Council's financial situation.